 If a tenant does not receive the statement of account and security deposit from their landlord within a reasonable period after the 10 day deadline, he or she should write to the landlord requesting the return of the security deposit.
 A sample letter is included below.

-If the tenant and landlord cannot reach an agreement, the tenant can make an application in Provincial Court or the Residential Tenancy Dispute Resolution Service for the return of the deposit.
+If the tenant and landlord cannot reach an agreement, the tenant can make an application in Provincial Court Civil or the Residential Tenancy Dispute Resolution Service for the return of the deposit.
 Tenants may also consider filing a complaint with Service Alberta.

 See our article Getting your security deposit back.